 Cadets learn very quickly there are deep wells of strength that are seldom used but are called upon to succeed at VMI.
 With each day of one's cadetship, our cadets learn to do tasks that are seemingly insignificant but, in the end, develop in them the qualities of attention to detail and time management which results in them accomplishing more than they believed possible.
 From sunup to sundown, they are responsible for performing the duties of a cadet,

 VMI Values

-"This institution gave me not only a standard for my daily conduct among men, but it endowed me with a military heritage of honor and self-sacrifice."-Gen. George C. Marshall, VMI Class of 1901.
+"The Institute gave me not only a standard of daily conduct among men, but it endowed me with a heritage of honor..."-Gen. George C. Marshall, VMI Class of 1901.

 Timeline